dts-hosting/terraform-aws-cspace/README.md

 }
 ```

-This generates a route using the DNS name
+This generates a route using the name
 `westerville.staging.collectionspace.org` with a path of
 `/cspace/westerville/login`.